Critérium du Dauphiné 2020: The decisive pre-Tour test – VeloNews.com

 “Dauphiné will be a very hard race, maybe one of the toughest of this season: five stages, five uphill finishes, and with four of these stages being quite short, it means it will be full gas from the start,” said Deceuninck-Quick-Step sport director Tom Steels.

 Every stage this coming week includes at least three categorized climbs and finishes with an upward tilt.
 However, it’s stage 2, Thursday, and the weekend’s closing pair of stages will be the ones to be sure to tune in for.
-Thursday’s stage throws the peloton into a short, sharp 135-kilometer parcours capped by an Hors Categorie climb, while stages 4 and 5 are up and down all day long,
+Thursday’s stage throws the peloton into a short, sharp 135-kilometer parcours capped by an Hors Catégorie climb, while the final two days are up and down all day long,

-“The weekend will be particularly hard, with each of the two days packing some 4000 meters of vertical meters, which could lead to some big gaps in the standings,” Steels forecasted.
+“The weekend will be particularly hard, with each of the two days packing some 4,000 vertical meters, which could lead to some big gaps in the standings,” Steels forecasted.

 Storylines to follow: